devanshugupta27/supplyframe-challenge/README.md

 # Supplyframe Full Stack Engineer Internship Challenge

-**_Note: This app has been built keeping using Google Chrome Browser.
+**_Note: This app has been built and tested using Google Chrome Browser.
 Each browser can render elements differently.
 Please launch the app in Google Chrome for best experience._**

 ## Installation